Minimum wage increasing on Jan. 1, 2020

-Building on previous actions to ensure Denver city employees and many city service contract employees are paid a minimum wage of $15 per hour by 2021, Mayor Hancock and Councilwoman Kniech have introduced legislation to set a citywide minimum wage for all workers employed in Denver beginning Jan.
+Building on previous actions to ensure Denver city employees and many city service contract employees are paid a minimum wage of $15 per hour by 2021, Mayor Hancock and Councilwoman Kniech introduced legislation to set a citywide minimum wage for all workers employed in Denver beginning Jan.
 1, 2020.
 The ordinance was approved by City Council on Nov.
 25, 2019.

 Following outreach and feedback from five town halls, stakeholder open houses, and individual meetings with organizations, community leaders and residents, the ordinance confronts wage inequity and cost of living affordability through a raise for 90,000 Denver workers, while giving employers three incremental steps to transition to $15.87 per hour